DO YOU HAVE HAVE A FAMILY DONATION?

 Yes, I know, 'the good ole days' were not as great as old brains perceive them to be, but their virtues stand strongly.

-A while back I started the "Hur Memories" project, placing dozens of objects used by earlier families, attaching them to our wood garage.
+A few years back I started the "Hur Memories" project, placing dozens of objects from one location used by earlier families, attaching them to our wood garage.

 Then to collecting tools, artifacts and utensils once used by my neighbors and the greater Calhoun community.
 They've been great donating.